ibm-cloud-docs/power-iaas/sysdig-monitoring-pvs.md

 | `ibm_power_iaas_pvm_instance_network_mac_address` | The MAC address of the network interface that is attached to the {{site.data.keyword.powerSys_notm}} instance | Valid mac address |
 {: caption="Table 8: Additional segmentation attributes" caption-side="top"}

-## Considerations from IBM Cloud monitoring
+## IBM Cloud monitoring limitations
 {: #sysdig-limits}

+IBM Cloud Monitoring has the following limitations:

-When predefined limits are pressed, rate-limited requests respond with a `503 Service Unavailable`.
-Following are the limitations:
+- When you exceed the predefined limits, the rate-limited requests respond with a `503 Service Unavailable` error.
-- {{site.data.keyword.mon_full_notm}} accepts data within a specific time range, called the window of acceptance that is fixed to 5 minutes.
+- {{site.data.keyword.mon_full_notm}} accepts data within a specific time range called the window of acceptance that is fixed to 5 minutes.
 - The {{site.data.keyword.powerSys_notm}} instance's Ipv6 interface usage metrics is for internal management network and are available additionally even though you did not configure it.
 - When the memory utilization cannot be determined due to various reasons such as communication problem with the {{site.data.keyword.powerSys_notm}} instance, the memory utilizations can show 100%.
 - The memory utilization is zero if the {{site.data.keyword.powerSys_notm}} instance is in a shut-off state.
 - Metrics are available for {{site.data.keyword.powerSys_notm}} instance that are deleted.
-Based on the IBM cloud monitoring retention policy, you can see the historical platform metrics of deleted instance.
+Based on the {{site.data.keyword.mon_full_notm}} retention policy, you can see the historical platform metrics of deleted instance.
 For more information, see [Sysdig documentation on retention limit](https://docs.sysdig.com/en/docs/administration/data-retention/#sysdig-monitor-metric-retention-limits){: external}.
 - Metrics of {{site.data.keyword.powerSys_notm}} instances are not available if the instance was never initialized before, error in the instance, or issue with the host.